 The Department of Politics and International Studies offers an MPhil in Public Policy.
+See attached link for more details: http://cambridgemppblog.org/mphil-in-public-policy/

 Candidates interested in any of these subject areas may wish to consider these alternative degrees, in addition to the options available in the Philosophy Faculty.